Change Management | White Paper

 Email *

-To wonder what Change Management really is is to wonder about the meaning of a term so generic, yet so used and ingrained in managerial vocabulary, that it has almost lost its content.
-This lack of specificity actually exemplifies a concept that, in its broad outlines, is common and applicable in so many situations in business.
+Asking what Change Management really is means asking about the meaning of a term that is so generic, yet so widely used and ingrained in managerial vocabulary, that it has almost lost its substance.
+This lack of specificity actually exemplifies a concept that, in its general terms, is common and applicable in countless situations within a company.

-We simply define change as the set of activities and tools by which the organization introduces a structured approach to change in individuals, groups and organizations, acting on People, Organizational Model, Processes and Technologies.
+Let’s simply define change as the set of activities and tools through which an organization introduces a structured approach to change in individuals, groups, and organizations, acting on People, Organizational Model, Processes, and Technologies.

 Some concrete examples of change projects: